ER-Ameya/Vehicle-Management-System/README.txt

 4. Install the required dependencies using the command pip install -r requirements.txt.

-5. Create the database tables by running the command python manage.py migrate.
+5. Create the database tables by running the command python manage.py makemigrations / migrate.

 6. Create a superuser by running the command python manage.py createsuperuser and following the prompts.